floragunncom/search-guard-docs/auditlogging.md

 ## Storage type 'webhook'

 This storage type ships the audit log events to an arbitrary HTTP endpoint.
-Enable this storage type adding the following to `elasticsearch.yml:`
+Enable this storage type by adding the following to `elasticsearch.yml:`

 ```
 searchguard.audit.type: webhook